axq/Bastyl-DIY-instructions/index.md

-## How to use this guide
+## Bastyl DIY Kit

-The DIY kit is currently in beta.
-This guide is meant to help you go through a build.
-You can click on the pictures to look at a full-res version of them
+This guide is meant to help you go through a quick and easy build of the Bastyl.
+Feel free to give us feedback.

 ## Kit contents